 - If your device uncovers harmful apps, it will provide an option for removal

-Remove all unused and suspicious apps
+- Uninstall all suspicious apps

-Remove malware in safe mode
+Reboot in safe mode

 Safe mode allows you to turn off any third-party apps and services, giving you a chance to disable malware as well.

 Remember, if you use any custom launchers, your phone will look different while in safe mode.
-Don’t be scared — your home screen icons will return after the reboot.
+Don’t be concerned — your home screen icons will return after the reboot.
 The only thing affected will be the home screen widgets — those will be removed.
 So, before proceeding to safe mode, we recommend taking a screenshot of your home screen so you can quickly restore widgets after booting back to normal mode.

-Steps to enter the safe mode can vary for different device models, but the most common ones are these:
+The steps to enter the safe mode can vary for different device models, but the most common ones are these:

 - Press and hold the power button until you see the Power off option